 AstraZeneca says Imfinzi combo shows promise in late-stage lung cancer trial

-June 30 (Reuters) - Drugmaker AstraZeneca AZN.L said on Thursday its cancer drug Imfinzi, when given along with neoadjuvant chemotherapy in a late-stage trial, showed promise in helping patients with an aggressive form of lung cancer before surgery.
+June 30 (Reuters) - AstraZeneca AZN.L said on Thursday a combination of its cancer drug, Imfinzi, and chemotherapy showed promise in a late-stage trial in patients with an aggressive form of lung cancer, when given before surgery.

-The combination showed a statistically significant and meaningful improvement in pathologic complete response compared with neoadjuvant chemotherapy alone in patients with resectable non-small cell lung cancer, the company said.
+Data showed the combination was more effective in removing cancer cells in tissue samples taken during surgery when compared with just chemotherapy in patients with non-small cell lung cancer, the Anglo-Swedish drugmaker said.

+The interim result is a boost to the company's oncology efforts - a major area of focus - following disappointing data for Imfinzi earlier in the year in another area of therapy. (https://reut.rs/3nq1chi)

+AstraZeneca added the trial would continue as planned to assess the additional main goal of event-free survival, and the interim data would be shared with health authorities globally.

+"Engaging the immune response with Imfinzi both before and after surgery is an exciting new strategy," said Susan Galbraith, executive vice president of oncology R&D at AstraZeneca.

+Non-small cell lung cancer is the most common form of lung cancer, accounting for about 85% of the estimated 2.2 million new cases of the disease diagnosed each year worldwide, according to the World Health Organization.

-(Reporting by Amna Karimi and Pushkala Aripaka in Bengaluru; Editing by Sherry Jacob-Phillips)
+(Reporting by Amna Karimi and Pushkala Aripaka in Bengaluru; Editing by Sherry Jacob-Phillips and Anil D'Silva)

 ((Amna.Karimi@thomsonreuters.com; +91 8083261226;))